ECS, Faculty of Physical Sciences and Engineering

 Note: the explain link requires heavy processing and may take some time to load.

-Interests: complex adaptive systems, connectionism, deep evolution, deep learning, deep optimisation, dynamical systems, ecological modelling, epigenetics, evo-devo, evo-eco, evo-ego, evolution, evolution of cooperation, evolutionary algorithms, evolutionary biology, evolutionary developmental biology, evolutionary ecology, evolutionary game theory, evolutionary individuality, evolvability, genetic algorithms, hopfield networks, learning, levels of selection, major evolutionary transitions, microbial communities, model-building optimisation, modularity, multi-objective optimisation, network science, networks, neural networks, new 2? coevolution, new 3? collective intelligence, new? algorithmic biology, niche construction, optimisation, pareto coevolution, population genetics, sexual recombination, social evolution, social niche construction, symbiosis
+Interests: (4/3/15) evolution, algorithmic biology, coevolution, collective intelligence, complex adaptive systems, connectionism, deep evolution, deep learning, deep optimisation, dynamical systems, ecological modelling, epigenetics, evo-devo, evo-eco, evo-ego, evolution of cooperation, evolutionary algorithms, evolutionary biology, evolutionary developmental biology, evolutionary ecology, evolutionary game theory, evolutionary individuality, evolvability, genetic algorithms, hopfield networks, learning, levels of selection, major evolutionary transitions, microbial communities, model-building optimisation, modularity, multi-objective optimisation, network science, networks, neural networks, niche construction, optimisation, pareto coevolution, population genetics, sexual recombination, social evolution, social niche construction, symbiosis

 PhD "Compositional Evolution" Brandeis University 2002